Interest and Repayment of Federal and Provincial Student Loans

 Students must have received a minimum 3.2 Grade Point Average in the 2019 Fall Term, AND have received a pass mark for all courses completed in the 2020 Winter Term (based on an 80% full-course load in the 2019-2020 academic year).

 If institutions assigned a Grade Point Average in Winter 2020, students are eligible for the Jason Lang scholarship as usual.

-Deadlines for publicly-funded post-secondary institutions to submit their nominations to Alberta Student Aid are: October 31, 2020 and January 31, 2020.
+The deadline for publicly-funded post-secondary institutions to submit their nominations to Alberta Student Aid is January 31, 2021.

 Learn more on eligibility and how to apply for the Jason Lang Scholarship at:

 Parent / Guardian Access to Scholarship Application Information

 Students may want a parent(s)/guardian to assist with aspects of their scholarships application and information.
 In accordance with the Freedom of Information and Protection of Privacy Act (Alberta), Alberta Student Aid requires written consent to share Personal Information with a parent(s)/guardian.

 High School awards counselors should inform students that a Consent to Disclose Personal Information form must be completed and submitted to Alberta Student Aid in order to disclose their personal information to a designated individual.

 The Consent to Disclose Personal Information form is available at:

 If you would like to take an ESA program funded by EI and reside in Alberta, you may be able to access EI Retraining Programs if you have been on employment insurance.